nuhil/ios-arkit/README.md

 I'm glad to share this engine that I've been developing from time to time with all of you.
 It's based on the [iPhone ARKit](https://github.com/zac/iphonearkit).

+##Updates by Me:

+ * Overlapped multiple annotations (that are mathematically closer to each other) will now be shown with a little Y axis replacements relative to each other, maintaining the direction.

 ##Core Features:

  * Fully compatible with all versions of iOS from 5.0 onwards.